“Welcome to Universal Studios, E.T.’s home away from home.”

 I went in for an interview, Roy and I hit it off well, and he offered me the apprentice position.
 I was so happy to be going back to music editing and was especially happy that the time I had spent building relationships with the music editors at Universal had paid dividends.
 Gene was very generous to think of me when this opportunity opened up.
 More gratitude in my life.

-Sidebar: Gene has since retired from the film biz and now blogs, writes articles, essays and poetry.
+Sidebar: After Gene retired from the film biz he started writing blogs, articles, essays and poetry.
+He passed away in 2014.

 Roy appreciated my enthusiasm and inventive way of problem-solving.
 Within six months he called the union and had me promoted to full music editor which meant more job security, more responsibility and more pay.
 I was proud of my accomplishments, but also a bit nervous about moving up so quickly.
 Had I stayed at Segue, I would have apprenticed for at least another year followed by one or two years as an assistant before becoming a full music editor.